Technology, Business and the Law

 07 Aug 2018

 As technology continues to advance and change the way we do business, so do the legal challenges.
 Many WA tech companies are possibly hoping to one day be the next Apple, Amazon, Uber, Atlassian or Canva, disrupting traditional business models and brands.
 It is important to learn from the lessons not only in Australia, but internationally.
-Globally we have seen a growth in litigation highlighting the importance of solid legal and business frameworks that support each stage of growth and reduce risk along the way.
+Globally we have seen a growth in litigation highlighting the importance of solid legal and business frameworks that support each stage of growth and reduce risk along the way for business innovation.

 Technology brings a raft of challenges for all businesses.
 Cyber security issues experienced recently in Australia raises major concerns about privacy and data security.
 News of Facebook users claiming data breaches associated with the Brexit campaign is currently making headlines.
 The infamous $1 billion smartphone patent dispute between Apple and Samsung highlights the fragility of tech IP.
 Uber has shifted the focus of its Advanced Technologies Group, which handles research on autonomous vehicles, to concentrate entirely on cars following the fatality in Arizona.
 Every case brings with it a lesson to learn.

 Where there is technology, critical business and legal challenges are lurking.
-Drawing on what we know so far, here are some key factors to consider when navigating the growing interplay between technology, your business and the law.
+Drawing on what we know so far, here are some key factors to consider when navigating the growing interplay between technology, your business innovation and the law.

 1. Technology is gaining new ground

-Any forward-thinking business leader is embracing disruptive innovation and leveraging technology as part of their business strategy and growth plan.
+Any forward-thinking business leader is embracing disruptive business innovation and leveraging technology as part of their strategy and growth plan.
 Never before has it been more important to ensure risks are managed and the business is protected, both in the short term and the future.

 2. Tech legal challenges are complex

-Legal matters and disputes involving technology are complex and incorporate new thinking to enable understanding of emerging platforms and innovations.
+Legal matters and disputes involving technology are complex and incorporate new thinking to enable understanding of emerging platforms and business innovations.
 Often the differentiation of a new solution may come down to a basic feature or abstract concept embodied in the form of IP and trade secrets.
 Underlying technology is often evolving, even during the course of a dispute.
 Mediation and ligation arguments involving IP, patents, valuation, competition and taxation matters will benefit from quick resolutions as no business benefits from long, drawn out court proceedings.

 3. Legal precedent based on traditional models